 PenLight has temporarily suspended customer disconnects and may waive late-fees for at least the next month.
 PenLight will continue to offer assistance programs including payment arrangements and qualifying discounts.
 Anyone facing hardship should contact them.

 PenLight has also temporarily adjusted its Project Help program, extending it through May, increasing funding and adjusting application criteria to allow those in need to receive additional funds even if they have already received a bill credit through Project Help.

 Individuals can also apply for assistance if they’ve recently been laid off.

 You can help!

 “For those members that are in the position to help their neighbors, we encourage donating to the Project Help program,” PenLight said in a statement.
 For a limited time, the Board asked PenLight to double each donation given.
 No administrative costs are included, and all contributions are tax-deductible.

 Contact Member Services Department for assistance or additional resources at 253-857-5950.

-To help support families during the school closure, PSD has been serving an average of 1,000 meals a day to students 18 and under.
-The meal service is free and includes both breakfast and lunch.
-Students do not need to qualify for free or reduced meals to receive meals, and no forms or registration are required.
+To help support families during the school closure, PSD has been serving an average of 1,000 meals a day to students 18 and under and will continue to do so throughout the summer.
+The meal service is free and students do not need to qualify for free or reduced meals and no forms or registration are required.

 Because not all students have transportation, meals will be delivered to students along bus routes in elementary school service areas.
 Bus drivers and food services staff follow required social distancing protocols.

-Meals are still available at the following sites for pickup Monday-Friday between 11 a.m. and 1 p.m.:
+Lunch and breakfast packs are available to any child age 18 or under at the following sites for pickup Monday through Friday between 11 a.m. and 1 p.m.:

 —Evergreen Elementary School